-Trying out a free homeschooling curriculum is a great way to find out what suits you and your child best before spending a lot of money on something which may not work.
+Trying out a free homeschooling curriculum is a great way to find out what suits you and your child best.

-Here's a list of the ones which get top marks, followed by the answer to which homeschool curriculum homeschoolers use.
+Here's a list of the ones which get top marks.

 Ambleside Online is a free home school curriculum designed to be as close as possible to the curriculum Charlotte Mason used.
 The curriculum uses as many free online books as possible, and there is no cost to use this information or join the support group.